 Students are not to bring to school nuisance items, including but not limited to radios, MP3 players, headphones, video games, toys, or other items or materials distracting to the education process of the classroom.
-As stated above, students may carry personal cell phones: however, cell phones must be turned off and placed in the student's Yondr pouch during the school day.
-During athletics, cell phones and cameras may NOT be used inside a locker room for any purpose.
-A violation of this rule will result in immediate penalty which could include dismissal from the team.
 Items as outlined above are permissible in the dorm setting if they do not disrupt or disturb other students.
 Such items may be confiscated and later returned to the student, parent/guardian, or law enforcement agency.
-All electronic devices must be turned off at lights out in the dorm.
-Cell phones must be secured in their Yondr pouches overnight and may be unlocked in the morning.